Great Expectations: Pip's conscience

 Pip is redeemed by love, that, for Dickens as for generations of Christian moralists, is only acquired through sacrifice.
 Pip's reluctance completely disappears and he embraces Magwitch.
-After this, Pip's loyalty remains foolproof, during imprisonment, trial, and death of the convict.
+After this, Pip's loyalty remains constant, during the imprisonment, trial, and death of the convict.
 He grows selfless and his "expectations" are confiscated by the Crown.
 Moments before Magwitch's death, Pip reveals that Estella, Magwitch's daughter, is alive, "a lady and very beautiful.
 And I love her".
 Here the greatest sacrifice: the recognition that he owes everything, even Estella, to Magwitch; his new debt becomes his greatest freedom.

-Pip returns to the forge, his previous state and to meaningful work.
-The philosophy expressed here by Dickens that of a person happy with their contribution to the welfare of society, is in line with Thomas Carlyle's theories and his condemnation, in Latter-Day Pamphlets (1850), the system of social classes flourishing in idleness, much like Karl Marx and Friedrich Engels did.Reviews from the Neue Rheinisch Zeitung Politisch-Ökonomische, no. 4, in Collected Works of Karl Marx and Frederick Engels, volume 10, p.
-306 Dickens's hero is neither an aristocrat nor a capitalist but a working-class boy.
+Pip returns to the forge, his previous state, and to meaningful work.
+The philosophy expressed here by Dickens, that of a person happy with their contribution to the welfare of society, is in line with Thomas Carlyle's theories and his condemnation, in Latter-Day Pamphlets (1850), of the system of social classes flourishing in idleness, much like that of Karl Marx and Friedrich Engels.
+Dickens's hero is neither an aristocrat nor a capitalist but a working-class boy.

-In Great Expectations, the true values are childhood, youth, and heart.
+In Great Expectations, the true values are childhood, youth and heart.
 The heroes of the story are the young Pip, a true visionary, and still developing person, open, sensible, who is persecuted by soulless adults.
 Then the adolescent Pip and Herbert, imperfect but free, intact, playful, endowed with fantasy in a boring and frivolous world.
 Magwitch is also a positive figure, a man of heart, victim of false appearances and of social images, formidable and humble, bestial but pure, a vagabond of God, despised by men.
-There is also Pip's affectional friend Joe, the enemy of the lie.
+There is also Pip's affectionate friend Joe, the enemy of the lie.
 Finally, there are women like Biddy.